supleed2/EIE4-FYP/writeup.md

 For this section, the `PicoRV32` CPU was used as external interrupts do not cause the CPU to jump to an interrupt handler and interrupts must be manually checked and handled, allowing for easier implementation of a Proof-of-Concept interrupt handler.
 The `PicoRV32` CPU is not used in the remainder of this project as the performance is lower than the `VexRiscV` CPU at 0.516 DMIPS/MHz[gh](https://github.com/YosysHQ/picorv32) compared to 1.44 DMIPS/MHz[gh](https://github.com/SpinalHDL/VexRiscv) as reported in the respective documentation.

 Interrupts in a LiteX module are created by adding an `EventManager` which automates connection to the main interrupt bus and accepts three types of events as inputs.
-An `EventSourcePulse` triggers on a pulse and stays asserted after the trigger is deasserted.
+An `EventSourcePulse` triggers on a pulse and stays asserted after the trigger is de-asserted.
 The event is only cleared when acknowledged by software.

 An `EventSourceProcess` triggers on either a rising or falling edge of a signal and is used to monitor the status of a signal and generate an interrupt on a change.
 The event is cleared when acknowledged by software.
 Finally, an `EventSourceLevel` contains the current status of an event and must be set and cleared by external logic, such as a design that keeps asserting an interrupt until the interrupt cause is cleared.